tresoldi/ngesh/README.md

 in Newick format are known to be missing)
 * Add command-line option to write both an output and the reference tree file, or the tree-file as a comment to the output
+* Allow parallel evolution of characters with some parameter
+* Rewrite functions with too many arguments to accept a dictionary of parameters, also making defaults clearer
+* Implement independent parameter for exponential correction in random character generation also for borrowing: currently, the correction of the probability of a character being borrowed is the same of it mutating
+* Implement more models for generation of random characters, especially those from genetics; a General Time Reversable model with a proportion of invariable sites and a gamma-shaped distribution of rates across sites is the prime candidate.
+* Allow excluding non extant taxa from borrowing events (at least in non-linguistic simulations)
+* Implement additional HGT simulations where more than one state is borrowed from a "power" taxon in the same event (analogous to cultural influence in linguistics).
+* Guarantee, perhaps by meaning of a parameter, that borrowing events will always result in altered states, as it is currently possible (especially considering that we favor borrowing from closer taxa), that the even will borrow an equal state.

 ## Gallery